jacobkrantz/Simple-HOHMM/README.md

 print(states) # prints: ['healthy', 'healthy', 'fever']
 ```
 ## Contributions
 Contributions are welcome.
 We have not hashed out exactly what that will look like yet.
 For now, feel free to fork the repository and dive in as you see fit, whether that is making/improving documentation, tutorials, test cases, issues, or source code.
+Contributors should have all dependencies installed from `requirements.txt`.
+This can be done using:
+ `>>> pip install -r requirements.txt`

 #### Testing
 Run the unit tests before opening a pull request to ensure the build does not break.